 For now, even though Sjogren’s is not curable, it is manageable.
 It is not a disease that generally progresses, and it may remit spontaneously.

-Learn more about the HSS SLE Workshop, a free support and education group held monthly for people with lupus and their families and friends.
+Summary of a presentation given at the SLE Workshop, a free support and education group held monthly for people with lupus and their families/friends.
+Original presentation made 10/27/2011.

 Summary by Lysa Silverstein, Social Work Intern and SLE Workshop Coordinator